-NewsYou would be surprised how often a piece of gear pops up for sale with the seller claiming it used to belong to one of the huge rock stars of the past century.
-The bigger the star, the bigger the potential cash in pocket.
+It’s surprising how often a piece of gear pops up for sale with the seller claiming it once belonged to a rock star from the past century.
+And, naturally, the bigger the star, the bigger the potential payout.

-Fortunately, a video of the whole concert is available on YouTube, and at around the 29-minute mark, Kurt mentions the pedal by name, and based on the audience’s reaction (the camera wasn’t on him) he throws it off the stage.
+Thankfully, there’s video footage of that concert available on YouTube.
+At around the 29-minute mark, you can hear Kurt mention the pedal by name, and based on the audience’s reaction (even though the camera wasn’t on him), it seems like he threw it off the stage.

 I actually went onto their store site to see how much they were selling it for but then I watched the entire clip and saw they didn’t buy it off the guy.